 Walking safaris in Tanzania combine hiking in the wilderness with African wildlife encounters.
 But since every holiday has its budget, you might be wondering: Should I go on a walking safari?
 Is it actually worth it?
 I’ll share with you what to expect when going on a safari on foot and what you should look out for before making a decision.

-Fantastic islands are part of the natural wealth of Tanzania.
-However, not all of them have overnight accommodations for tourists.
-But that's exactly why they are worthwhile for a romantic day trip by boat.
-This blog showcases five islands for day trips in Tanzania.
+Beautiful islands are part of Tanzania's natural wealth.
+Not all of them have accommodation for tourists.
+But that is exactly why they are worth a romantic day trip by boat.
+In today's blog, I will introduce you to five of the best islands for day trips in Tanzania.

-Kilimanjaro, the Serengeti and many more trekking and safari options make Tanzania's guests happy.
-An extra are the many beaches along the mainland coast and the offshore islands.
-Beach holiday and relaxation at its finest.
-These are some of the best beaches in Tanzania, with accommodation right next door.
+With Mount Kilimanjaro, the Serengeti and many other trekking and safari options, visitors to Tanzania are in for a treat.
+The many beaches along the coast and offshore islands are an added bonus.
+This is beach holiday and relaxation at its finest.
+I am going to present you some of the most beautiful and best beaches in Tanzania as well as accommodation.

-Tanzania is one of Africa's most popular safari and trekking destinations.
-Many like to end their mainland holiday on one of the country's islands.
-Today's blog presents the 5 most beautiful islands to visit in Tanzania – oases of relaxation with overnight accommodation.
+Tanzania is one of Africa’s most popular safari and trekking destinations.
+Many people like to relax on one of the country's islands after a holiday on the mainland.
+In today's blog, we will introduce you to the five most beautiful islands in Tanzania and interesting oases of relaxation with overnight-accommodation.

 The Serengeti National Park is the „benchmark“ of all things in the wildlife landscape of Tanzania.
 It is a premier safari destination for travellers from all over the world.
 Beyond the vast grassy areas, it is above all a variety of trees that give the scenery a typically African flair.